-According to research, breast feeding has many advantages for babies and mothers.
+Breastfeeding has many advantages for babies and mothers according to research.
 Breast milk contains unique substances that are not found in other types of milk.
-Also, breast milk usually has fewer complications associated with versus cow’s milk.
+Also, breast milk usually has less complications associated with than cow’s milk.
 Studies show that it is ideal to breastfeed at least for the first six months and even up to two years.

-Only breast milk contains colostrum, which is essential for the baby as it contains natural antibodies and immune globulins responsible for keeping the baby disease free for the first months of life.
+Only breast milk contains colostrum.
+Colostrum is essential for the baby as it has natural antibodies and immune globulins.
+This helps keep the baby disease free for the first months of life.
 Not even commercially made milk can simulate colostrum.

-Second, it is extremely important to keep the nipple clean before the baby latches on.
-Although, you should avoid using soap directly on your nipple.
-If soap can’t be avoided, your nipple should be wiped using a soft cloth soaked in clean water to make sure it is clean before your baby latches.
+It is extremely important to keep the nipple clean before the baby latches on.
+Avoid using soap directly on your nipple.
+If soap can’t be avoided, wipe your nipple using a soft cloth soaked in clean water.

-Third, you need to allow your baby to properly latch on.
-One way to know that the baby is properly latched is when your baby’s mouth covers the entire areola and not just the nipples.
-It is essential that your baby is properly latched to simulate the “let-down reflex” of your breasts wherein the milk goes down the ducts and out the nipples.
-To aid your baby to latch, make use of his/her rooting reflex.
+Allow your baby to properly latch on.
+One way to know is when your baby’s mouth covers the entire areola.
+A proper latch simulates the “let-down reflex” of your breasts wherein the milk goes down the ducts and out the nipples.
+To help your baby, make use of his/her rooting reflex.
 Stimulate your baby’s cheek, near their mouth by using your nipple and their head will automatically turn towards the simulation.
-Their mouth will open and be ready for receiving the nipple.
-It is fairly common for babies to stop sucking while still latched on to the breast, it is in one hand due to the fact that after sucking enough milk into their mouth they actually have to swallow (hence stopping to suck) and on the other hand it Is due to tiredness.
-One simple way to stimulate them to keep on feeding is by caressing/ stimulating their cheek and the back of their jaw close by the ear.
-Once you’re done, you can aid your baby to stop latching by inserting your pinky finger (clean) into the side of their mouth and propping it slightly open.
+His/her mouth will open and will be ready to receive the nipple.
+It is fairly common for babies to stop sucking while still latched on to the breast.
+This is in due to the fact that after sucking enough milk into their mouth they actually have to swallow and on it may also be due to tiredness.
+One way to stimulate them to keep on feeding is by caressing their cheek and the back of their jaw close by the ear.
+Once you are done, aid your baby to stop latching by inserting your pinky finger into the side of their mouth and propping it slightly open.
 With this, the baby will stop sucking and you will be able to remove your nipple.